jbmorley/swiftui-focus-demo/README.md

 - The language around focus just seems to be 'wrong' on macOS; on TV OS, it seems to be a proxy for selection, moving between selected buttons / shows using the remote, where the OS walks the view heirarchy to determine the selection.
 Tabs?
 Multi-selection?
 Highlight?

-SwiftUI is is a semantic model; this necessarily means that, as a starting point at least, it's not designed to make widgets.
+SwiftUI is attempting to walk the line between a declarative way to express UI, and a semantic representation of the user experience (or at least the high-level elements at play); this necessarily means that, as a starting point at least, it's not designed to make widgets.
 Instead, it assembles the platform widgets.
 Where that goes wrong is some of the basic functionality just doesn't exist.